chiefofit/docs/LINUX_NOTES.md

 ## Preface
-The following notes are command lines with options selected for common tasks in linux system.
+The following notes are command lines with options selected for common tasks in a linux system.
 For more in-depth knowledge on each linux commands, it would be beneficial to dig further on each of these tools.
-A good start would be invoking the `-h` or `--help` options to know more about a linux command.
+A good start would be invoking the `-h` / `--help` or the `man` pages for each of these tools.

 For brevity, we use a theoritical user named `John Wick`, with usernames and credential files derived from his name and relevant skills.